 A six month trial to levy charges at public toilets in Richmondshire will begin in July.

-Members of Full Council have agreed to test the scheme at three facilities – each with different usage – which they hope will give them a broad view of how charging would affect all 14 public toilets in the district.
+Councillors have agreed to test the scheme at three facilities – each with different usage which they hope will give them a broad view of how charging would affect all 14 public toilets in the district.

-They agreed to a recommendation from Corporate Board who said that levying a charge of 20p a visit could generate another £157,000 in income for the authority.
+Members of the Corporate Board were last night (Tuesday April 5) told that levying a charge of 20p a visit could generate another £157,000 in income for the authority.

-In the last 12 months the 14 locations – in Hawes, Reeth, Richmond, Muker, Leyburn, Middleham, Gunnerside, Keld, Catterick Garrison, Bainbridge, Grinton and Langthwaite – were used 987,659 times.
+In the last 12 months the 14 locations – in Hawes, Reeth, Richmond, Muker, Leyburn, Middleham, Gunnerside, Keld, Catterick, Bainbridge, Grinton and Langthwaite – were used 987,659 times.